nager/Nager.Date/Src/Nager.Date/readme.txt

 //Get all publicHolidays for a date range var startDate = new DateTime(2016, 5, 1);
 var endDate = new DateTime(2019, 5, 31);
-var publicHolidays = DateSystem.GetPublicHoliday(CountryCode.DE, startDate, endDate);
+var publicHolidays = DateSystem.GetPublicHoliday(startDate, endDate, CountryCode.DE);
 foreach (var publicHoliday in publicHolidays)
 {
 	//publicHoliday...